VikasKumar281/SyncStage/README.md

 }
 ```

-The backend calculates a future start timestamp using the configured lead time.
+The backend schedules the synchronization using a future timestamp.

 ---